-One aspect of the agape meal as a charitable exercise can still be seen in the Hippolytus of Rome (170-235 AD) "Apostolic Tradition."
-Hippolytus was considered one of the most important theologians of his time and renowned for his preaching, eloquence and learning.
-The "Apostolic Tradition" reveals that charitable patronal activity was still practiced.
-Just after the discussion of the Lord's Supper, there is a brief treatment of widow's house meals.
-It is legislative and deals only with two specific points.
-First, anyone who wishes to hold a meal for widows should observe propriety by sending them home before the evening is too advanced.
+One aspect of the agape meal as a charitable exercise can be seen in Hippolytus of Rome (170-235 AD) writing called "Apostolic Tradition."
+Hippolytus was considered one of the most important theologians of his time and renowned for his preaching, eloquence, and learning.
+The "Apostolic Tradition" was described as "voluminous writings" and revealed that charitable patronal activity was still practiced.
+Just after the discussion of the Lord's Supper, there was a brief treatment of the widow's house meal.
+It was legislative and dealt only with two specific points.
+First, anyone who wished to hold a meal for widows should observe propriety by sending them home before the evening was too advanced.

-He urged that one who would like to feed them but cannot because of other responsibilities should give them a portion of food to take home and eat there.
+Hippolytus of Rome also urged that when one would like to feed the widows but could not because of other responsibilities they should give them a portion of food to take home and eat there.
 This was normally a small basket of food regularly given by patrons to clients who were not lucky enough to be invited to the dinner itself.
-The text seems to indicate that more widows than could be fed in the house would arrive, perhaps uninvited, like clients expecting a handout.
-Widows in Hippolytus' church who are in need of support or extra nourishment are still invited to private houses for dinner and gifts of food.
-The patron, though later losing authority to the centralized power of the bishop, still holds charitable meals to feed widows.
+The text seems to indicate that more widows would arrive, perhaps uninvited, at the house than could be fed, like clients expecting a handout.
+Widows in Hippolytus' church who needed support or extra nourishment still came to private houses for dinner and gifts of food.
+The patron, though later losing the authority to the centralized power of the bishop, still held charitable meals to feed widows.